 If you’ve ever heard your parents or grandparents talk about “just putting it in a mutual fund and leaving it,” they weren’t wrong.
 The S&P 500—basically the benchmark for U.S. stocks—has historically provided an average return of about 8% over the long term.
 Slow and steady, but dependable.

 Plus, when you invest in stocks, you’re not just throwing money into the void.
 You’re buying a slice of a company.
 If that company grows, makes money, and pays dividends, you benefit too.
 That’s real ownership.
-And for some folks, that feels safer than betting on a digital coin that swings 20% on a Tuesday.
+And for some folks, that feels safer than betting on a digital coin that swings 20% or more in a single day.

 Crypto: Wild, Unpredictable, and Revolutionary